-How to Keep Your Internet Connected in China: eSIM vs. Local SIM vs. VPN
+How to Keep Your Internet Connected in China: eSIM vs. Local SIM vs. VPN (2026 Tested)

-Hey, Joran Here 👋
+Hey, Joran Here

 Alright, let me tell you about the worst Wi-Fi experience of my life.
 It was 2019, my first week in Chengdu.
-I’d just landed, was desperately trying to message my wife (girlfriend at the time—she was picking me up from the airport) that I’d arrived.
+I’d just landed, was desperately trying to message my wife (girlfriend at the timeshe was picking me up from the airport) that I’d arrived.
 Except, of course, I couldn’t access WhatsApp.
 Or Gmail.
 Or… basically anything that wasn’t WeChat.

 So there I am, standing in the Chengdu airport, staring at a captive Wi-Fi portal that was asking me to enter a Chinese phone number to get a verification code.
 I didn’t have a Chinese SIM.
 I didn’t have eSIM.
 I had nothing but the clothes on my back and the growing realization that I was completely, embarrassingly offline in a city of 21 million people.